 New students should be sure to read all of the questions on the housing preference form and consider all of their housing options before selecting their preferences.
 Please note some options have specific instructions, and that choosing certain options may restrict other preferences.

 About 25% of the entering class will be housed in a double room.
 Much time and effort goes into making the most appropriate roommate matches.
 Starting with all students who select "dorm, double" as their first choice, then those who say they have no preference as to single or double, roommates are matched according to any lifestyle and personality information gleaned from the housing preference form.
 If there are still vacancies in double rooms, students are chosen randomly from the rest of the class, and then carefully matched to their best-fitting counterpart, until all doubles are filled.
-Due to current enrollment levels, we expect to house some first year students in triple rooms for the beginning of the fall 2015 semester.
+Due to enrollment levels, we often need to house some first year students in triple rooms for the beginning of the fall semester.
 These students will have priority for moving as other rooms become available on campus, but will also have the option to remain in the room if they wish.

 Roommate matches are currently made utilizing the legal sex of students.
 "F"s are matched with "F"s and "M"s with "M"s.

 Older and transfer students who select "apartment, double" may be placed in Greenwich, Enfield, or Prescott as space permits.

 Every dorm hall has one bathroom for the use of all its residents.
 There are toilet stalls with locking doors as well as shower stalls with private, locking changing areas.
 The bathrooms on all-gender halls are open to students of all genders.
 The residents of women's and men's halls will decide among themselves if their bathrooms will be available for use by guests of other genders.
 The apartment-style residences, Greenwich, Enfield, and Prescott, have at least one bathroom per five students.